 However, this step of Hindustan Unilever is nothing but a trumpery move.
 It is only to save its own brand from falling down in the Indian market.
 Since promoting ‘colorism’ and showing that ‘the more fair you are , the more successful you will be’ is the foundation of this product.

+As you know, the criticism is not new.
+It has been criticized several times in its past but it turned blind eye on its public demands.
 The question is Why were they pretending to be a ‘Sleeping Beauty’ for so long?
 Why didn’t they respond or even acknowledge the criticism they were getting from Indian public?

-Many Bollywood celebrities also have endorsed Fair and Lovely at some point in their career.
-The present brand ambassador is Yami Gautam and the irony is though there is a strong wave of criticism against this product and how it manipulates the mindset of people, but still people like her defends as well as promotes the brand for their own benefit.
+Many Bollywood celebrities also have endorsed Fair & Lovely at some point in their career.
+The present brand ambassador is Yami Gautam.
+There is a strong wave of criticism against this product, especially, how it manipulates the mindset of people.
+But the irony is, people like her defend as well as promote the brand for their own benefit.
+However, it’s not only about cosmetics.
+Some matrimonial sites the selection of life partner is still being done on the basis of color complexion.

 The inferiority related to skin color among people around the world is the reason why markets of such brands which promotes fairness and whitening of skin have been sky-rocketing since ages.
+Ofcourse, it is not the fault of a person, if he or she feels inferior about their skin tone.
+It is our history and our society.

 Though we cannot change our History but we can make one by changing our mindsets.
 Once we do that we can rise above it, no matter what the issue is whether it is racism, discrimination or even nepotism.